samverrall/spaceorm/README.md

-# SpaceORM is a open source ORM with its own query language.
+# SpaceORM is an open source ORM with its own query language.